dharmit009/bash/notes/var.md

 probably thought.
 But here is the thing you read the output through your eyes your brain interpreted it and state of your brain memory changed too.

-Thats so amazing isn't it ?
+That's so amazing isn't it ?